nidkil/jest-test/README.md

 **Pro tip:** If you are using webpack aliases, the above babel and jest aliases also have to be set for them to work correctly.

-## 3. Running tests independently
+## 3. Running groups of tests

-It can be useful to group tests together and be able to run them independently.
+It can be useful to group tests together and run them independently.
 Groups could be smoke tests, unit tests and integration tests.
-This is easy to accomplish by using separate scripts and jest configuration files.
+This is easy to accomplish by using separate scripts, jest configuration files and naming convention for test files.

-The tests in this repo have been grouped by class mock tests and module mock tests.
+The tests in this repo have been grouped by class tests and module tests.
 This is how it is accomplished.

 For each group of tests you create a separate configuration file.
-This configuration file inherits the default `jest.config.jest` configuration file and at least needs to change the `testRegex` option to select the test files that must be tested.
-The selection is accomplished by following a specific naming convention for test files.
-All test files in a group must end with this specific naming convention, i.e. the class mock tests end with: `.mock.classes.spec.js`.
+This configuration file inherits the default `jest.config.jest` configuration file and at least changes the `testRegex` option to select the test files that must be tested.
+The selection is accomplished by following a naming convention for test files.
+All test files in a group must end with a specific naming convention, i.e. the class tests end with: `.mock.classes.spec.js`.

-Here is the configuration file for the class mock tests.
+Here is the configuration file for the class tests.

     // jest.config.mock.classes.js
     const config = require('./jest.config');